therealsmat/timetablegenerator/README.md

 ## Final Notes
 We can make this application together to reduce the burden to scheduling and time tabling across school.
 And **YES!**, we can make it free.

+## License
+The MIT License (MIT).
+Please see License File for more information.